Busbar500kV/event2model/README.md

 ### Chapter 1
 **Dimuon Invariant Mass**

 This chapter demonstrates how particle like structures emerge only after aggregating many independent detector events.
 Individual collisions contain only muon tracks.
-Resonances such as J psi, Upsilon, and Z appear exclusively as stable statistical structures in invariant mass space.
+Resonances such as J/ψ vs ϒ and Z appear exclusively as stable statistical structures in invariant mass space.

 The chapter also establishes the role of mass as a global constraint linking energy and momentum, rather than as a substance or excitation level.